jpsm83/restaurant-pos-OLD/backlogErrors.md

-- finish the inventory routes
+- INVENTORY MODEL BEEN FULLY UPDATE
-- ADD IMAGES to everything you can
+- inventory routes and logic have to be done from scratch

 - what is the function convertToShiftHours for, it use to be a route
 - dailySalesReport helper function closeDailySalesReport MUST be review - error - "Failed to update daily sales report!
 TypeError: Reduce of empty array with no initial value" / "Failed to update daily sales report!
 TypeError: sale.forEach is not a function"
 - images in everything we can and save with cloudinary